 by Julie Ryland

-"Cook for taste, eat for health."
-That's cooking guru Karen Lee's mantra, and it seems to work.
-The 63-year old Lee has a soft face with a healthy glow, and not an age-revealing sign of either wrinkles or facelifts.
+“Cook for taste, eat for health.”
+That’s cooking guru Karen Lee’s mantra, and it seems to work.
+The 60-something Lee has a soft face with a healthy glow, and not an age-revealing sign of either wrinkles or facelifts.

-As the owner of Karen Lee, a New York City-based company offering catering and cooking classes, Lee has been teaching people how to cut, slice, sautée, fry and taste for 37 years.
+As the owner of Karen Lee, a New York City-based company offering catering and cooking classes, Lee has been teaching people how to cut, slice, sautée, fry and taste for over 40years.

 While some people prefer to connect with their body in the yoga studio doing downward dog, Lee connects with her body in the kitchen – eating and cooking healthy, often Chinese-inspired, food.

 While she talks about how to properly cut and slice vegetables (no sawing, simply push forward with the knife), she passes around a cup of boiled chickpeas.
 She wants each of us to pick one up and feel it between our fingers before we taste it.

 Then she wipes some sand and mud off an organic yellow turnip, also known as a rutabaga.
 She passes it around, and lets each of us roll it between our hands and inhale the earthy, organic smell.
 “Don’t peel it,” she says before she gives it a thorough rinse under cold water.
 “It will strip it of the most important nutrients.”

 There’s plenty of nutrients in the first of five dishes, a chunky vegetable soup.
 It takes only about an hour to prepare, but is packed with vegetables and spices that, she says, can add years to your life.